 Most children born with Apert syndrome are the first cases in their family.
 Their parents do not have the syndrome.
 This occurs because of a spontaneous mutation of the FGFR2 gene in the child.
 In such cases, the risk of having another child with Apert syndrome is very low.
 However, an increased risk for this condition has been found in pregnancies of older fathers.

 - Craniosynostosis (premature closure of the sutures of the skull) causing the head to have a tall, “domed” appearance (also known as turribrachycephaly)

 - Flat midface

-- Wide space eyes
+- Wide set and bulging eyes

 - Syndactyly of fingers and toes (fusion of the skin and bones of fingers and toes)

-With close medical attention, the prognosis for most children with this condition is positive.
 Multiple surgeries and ongoing therapies are required for these children but most will ultimately have useful function of the hands, attend school, have friends, and most of all enjoy life.
 With close follow-up by a craniofacial team, these children can grow to healthy and happy adults.

 This page was last updated on: January 30, 2020 03:48 PM